Catherine of Siena: Later life

 According to Raymond of Capua, at the age of twenty-one (c.
-1368), Catherine experienced what she described in her letters as a "Mystical Marriage" with Jesus, later a popular subject in art as the Mystic marriage of Saint Catherine.
-Caroline Walker Bynum imagines one surprising and controversial aspect of this marriage: "Underlining the extent to which the marriage was a fusion with Christ's physicality [...]
-Catherine received, not the ring of gold and jewels that her biographer reports in his bowdlerized version, but the ring of Christ's foreskin."
-Catherine herself mentions the ring ‘of flesh’ motif in one of her letters (#221), equating the wedding ring of a virgin with the flesh of Jesus; she typically claimed that her own wedding ring to Christ was simply invisible.
-She wrote in a letter (to encourage a nun who seems to have been undergoing a prolonged period of spiritual trial and torment): "Bathe in the blood of Christ crucified.
+1368), Catherine experienced what she described in her letters as a Mystical Marriage with Jesus, later a popular subject in art as the Mystic marriage of Saint Catherine.
+She wrote in a letter (to encourage a nun who seems to have been undergoing a prolonged period of spiritual trial and torment: "Bathe in the blood of Christ crucified.
 See that you don't look for or want anything but the crucified, as a true bride ransomed by the blood of Christ crucified – for that is my wish.
 You see very well that you are a bride and that he has espoused you – you and everyone else – and not with a ring of silver but with a ring of his own flesh."
 Raymond of Capua also records that she was told by Christ to leave her withdrawn life and enter the public life of the world.
 Catherine rejoined her family and began helping the ill and the poor, where she took care of them in hospitals or homes.
 Her early pious activities in Siena attracted a group of followers, women and men, who gathered around her.

+The Medieval scholar Caroline Walker Bynum with regards to Catherine's mystic marriage, imagines: "Underlining the extent to which the marriage was a fusion with Christ's physicality [...]
+Catherine received, not the ring of gold and jewels that her biographer reports in his bowdlerized version, but the ring of Christ's foreskin."
+Catherine herself mentions the ring ‘of flesh’ motif in one of her letters (#221), equating the wedding ring of a virgin with the flesh of Jesus; she typically claimed that her own wedding ring to Christ was simply invisible.

 Between the years 1367 and 1374, Catherine devoted herself to helping the sick and incarcerated of Siena.
-With her help in the Hospital of Santa Maria della Scala and within the neighborhood that she was living, Catherine's acts of charity became well-known.
+With her help in the Hospital of Santa Maria della Scala and within the neighbourhood that she was living, Catherine's acts of charity became well-known.
 This led to her being known as santa donna, or a holy woman.
 This reputation of holiness eventually led to her involvement in politics and a hearing with the pope.